jevinoh/robot_challenge/README.md

 3. Once the build is completed, a binary named `test_robot_challenge` should be created on the root folder.
 Note that to run an integration test, a separate file that contains commands should be created and should be supplied as an argument to the test binary.
-`test/testCommand.txt` is created for this purpose

-Execute this command to run tests:
+`test/testCommand.txt` is created for this purpose.
+Execute this command to run the test.

 For Linux or MacOS:
 ```bash